raphaelletseng/raphaelletseng.github.io/src/content/posts/scraping-news-headlines/scraping-news-headlines.md

 combined.to_csv("updated_headlines.csv", index=False)
 ```

-ignore_index: bool, defult=False  - If True, do not use the index values along the concatenation axis.
+> `ignore_index: bool, defult=False`  - If True, do not use the index values along the concatenation axis.
 The resulting axis will be labeled 0, …, n - 1.
 This is useful if you are concatenating objects where the concatenation axis does not have meaningful indexing information.
 Note the index values on the other axes are still respected in the join.
+`

-Running the different scripts for each news organisation creates the csv 'updated_headlines.csv'.
+Running the different scripts for each news organisation creates the csv `'updated_headlines.csv'`.

 I was able to write this code thanks to Jonathan Soma's page on [scraping](https://www.jonathansoma.com/everything/scraping/convert-web-pages-to-csv/#__tabbed_1_1), where he goes into more depth on more advanced techniques.

 ## Creating an Automation with Github Workflows

 I wasn't really looking to have to run a script everytime I wanted to check the news, so the next step was to automate the updates to this csv.
 Luckily, [github workflows exists](https://github.com/jsoma/lede-2023-auto-scraper/blob/main/.github/workflows/main.yml
-), so I added a .github/workflows/main.yml to do this step for me.
+), so I added a `.github/workflows/main.yml` to do this step for me.

 ```
 on: